balintelias/bkk-planner/README.md

 # bkk-planner
-small personal project
+small personal project, originally created as programming homework

-route planner application for public transport written in C

-using GTFS-files for input
+route planner application for public transport written in C using GTFS-files for input

-legacy.c contains the original code i made
+`legacy.c` contains the original code i made